Why You Don’t Have to Do All the Things

 The Lord looks from heaven; He sees all the sons of mankind; from His dwelling place He looks out on all the inhabitants of the earth, He who fashions the hearts of them all, He who understands all their works.
 The king is not saved by a mighty army; a warrior is not rescued by great strength.
 A horse is a false hope for victory; nor does it rescue anyone by its great strength.
 (Psalm 33:13-17 NASB)

-I know it feels good to brag on how busy you are and tell others how many projects you’re taking on and share about your latest goals and accomplishments.
-But there’s only so much you can do; because God is the One who saves, rescues, and gives victory.
+I know that it feels good to brag about how busy you are and tell others how many projects you’re taking on and share your latest goals and accomplishments.
+But there’s only so much you can do.
+Let God be your Sustainer.
+He is the One who saves, rescues, and gives victory.

 Comments are closed.